-California Native American tribes traditionally and culturally affiliated with lands in the City that have requested consultation pursuant to CEQA Statute § 21080.3.1 have been contacted by the City as part of the CEQA NOP process.
-City staff conducted notification and consultation with these Tribes per the requirements of CEQA Statute § 21080.3.2.
+California Native American tribes traditionally and culturally affiliated with lands in the City that have requested consultation pursuant to CEQA Statute § 21080.3.1 have been contacted by the City as part of the CEQA process.
+City staff conducted notification and consultation with these Tribes per the requirements of CEQA Statute § 21080.3.2 in early 2023.